Hôtel Otlet: Style and material

 Like Octave Van Rysselberghe's other creations, the Hôtel Otlet was built in a very sober Art Nouveau style, at odds with the Rococo excesses of certain Art Nouveau architects such as Gustave Strauven.

 The house is built in very carefully paired Savonnières stone, a golden-coloured cut stone from Lorraine, France, with the exception of the basement, which is made of blue stone.

 Asymmetries and sets of volumes

 The façade has a turbulent appearance, which results from the abandonment of symmetry and the interplay of incoming and outgoing volumes, and which is tempered by an impression of unity conferred by the horizontal lines of the basement and the cornice.

 The two completely asymmetrical façades are linked together by a corner oriel window with the most beautiful effect.
-These façades offer a subtle interplay of volumes (bow window, oriel, cubicles, balcony, loggia and porch), asymmetrical in their shape, their layout and the number of their bays.
+These façades offer a subtle interplay of volumes (bow window, oriel, cubicles, balcony, loggia and porch), asymmetrical in their shape, their layout and their number of bays.
 All these elements are subtly linked together by the cordon that delimits the ground floor and the first floor.